Before reading, just keep in mind this disclaimer: “Don’t you know opinions are like assholes. Everybody has one and most of them stink.”

 4. Don’t Buy or Sell During Open Markets

-Being naturally cautious, I usually don’t buy stocks at market price.
+Being naturally cautious, I usually don’t buy stocks at market prices.
 I only place limit orders in my Robinhood (no-fee brokerage) after I successfully vetted for what I’m looking for.
 It will give me some time to reconsider my purchase as it’s going through.
-The swipe up feeling makes it really sobering because I limit myself to no more than 20 individual stocks which makes “space” limited so I better be smart about it.
-Not to mention for a lower price that I know I can get in a day or few days.
+The swipe up feel makes it really sobering because I limit myself to no more than 20 individual stocks which makes “space” limited so I better be smart about it.
+Not to mention for a lower price than I know I can get in a day or few days.
 Ample time to be sober about that choice.
-Some people are too concern with FOMO to mess with limit orders.
+Some people are too concerned with FOMO to mess with limit orders.

 5. Stock Tumbled?
 Don’t Sell for 2 Years

 I know we are not the only ones emotionally attached to certain investments.
 I held on to some stocks that did exceedingly well when I should have sold.
 It’s hard to let go even though the “train is at your stop” already.

 And thennn, there’s always a little pain too when you have to sell something at a loss.
 I find I suffer very little because I am generally very nonchalant and certainly not heavy-handed to risk too much.
 However, I still recommend using this same safeguard to void myself just in case.
 Warren Buffet advised others to buy something as if the market was going to be closed for the next 5 years.
 Essentially, be firm in your faith and carry on.
 Do not mind the ever-changing environment of the daily ticker.